 I was given a copy of Express Lane Cooking for review.
 All thoughts, opinions and pans of peanut butter fudge brownies are mine.
-Post contains affiliate links to support my Diet Coke habit.

 Though I'm more lifestyle than food blogger, I share enough recipes to fool my food blogging friends into thinking I'm cool enough to review and give away copies of their new cookbooks.
 For example, Todd Porter and Diane Cu (aka White on Rice Couple) sent me a copy of Bountiful, from which came my favorite sweet onion crack dip.

 Deborah Harroun from Taste and Tell shared her Red Velvet Lover's Cookbook and Best 100 Smoothies for Kids with me, which allowed me to share these yummy red velvet oreos and pina colada smoothie with you.

 It's enough to make a girl feel loved.

 Today I'm super excited to give you a sneak peek of my friend Shawn Syphus' new cookbook, Express Lane Cooking by sharing her to-die-for recipe for peanut butter fudge brownies.

 Holy crap.
 These babies are quite possibly the most decadent brownies I've ever tasted.
 That dense layer of brownie topped with all that peanut buttery goodness makes for the perfect dessert for those who claim Reese's Peanut Butter Cups as a favorite candy.

 The triple chocolate chunk brownie mix I used may have helped as well.